SusovanGithub/OpenCV-Projects/Object_Tracking/README.md

 ## Requirements

-This project requir a external module called _opencv-contrib-python_.
-So use the package manager [pip](https://pypi.org/project/pip/) to install the _OpenCV_ package.
+This project requir a external module .
+The default opencv-_python_ doesn't  containt the trackers So in order to get the trackers you have to install _opencv-contrib-python_ package.
+So use the package manager [pip](https://pypi.org/project/pip/) for installation.

 ```bash
 pip install opencv-contrib-python